FedX-sudo/Smartphone-AI/README.md

 ## Why is This?

-    Because I needed to make it for a progect
+    Because I needed to make it for a project

 ## How is this?